It is safer, better for the environment and often less expensive to attend organised public firework displays.

 With COVID-19 leaving many organised public events cancelled, we know that people may consider hosting their own events.

 First and foremost, we would urge all of our communities to follow advice and guidelines around social distancing to help mitigate the spread of COVID-19.

 This is already a traditionally busy period of the year for ourselves and our partners and it is very important that we maintain an ability to respond to other emergencies.

 We are therefore strongly encouraging anyone who does wish to host a private event to reduce the risk by ensuring to familiarise themselves with our firework code and fire safety guidance.

-Download our Bonfire & Fireworks Safety leaflet so you can enjoy your evening responsibly.
+Download our Bonfire & Fireworks Safety leaflet - which includes the Firework Code - so you can enjoy your evening responsibly.